Central African Republic Civil War: Religious cleansing

 It is argued that the focus of the initial disarmament efforts exclusively on the Séléka inadvertently handed the anti-Balaka the upper hand, leading to the forced displacement of Muslim civilians by anti-Balaka in Bangui and western CAR.
-While comparisons were often posed as the "next Rwanda", others suggested that the Bosnian Genocide's may be more apt as people were moving into religiously cleansed neighbourhoods.
+While comparisons were often posed as the "next Rwanda", others suggested that the Bosnian Genocide may be a more apt comparison, as people were moving into religiously cleansed neighbourhoods.
 Even as Séléka was closing in on the capital, clashes began in Bangui's PK5 neighborhood, where members of ethnic groups with ties to Séléka were attacked, such as the Gula.
 After the withdrawal of Séléka leaders from Bangui, there was a wave of attacks against Muslims with anti-Muslim pogroms and looting of Muslim neighborhoods, including the lynching of the Muslim former Health Minister Joseph Kalite by Christian self-defence groups.
 Accounts state of lynch mobs, including that of uniformed soldiers, stoning or hacking Muslims then dismembering and burning their bodies in the streets.
-In 2014, Amnesty International reported several massacres committed by the anti-balakas against Muslim civilians, forcing thousands of Muslims to flee the country.
+In 2014, Amnesty International blamed the Anti-balaka militia of causing a "Muslim exodus of historic proportions and reported several massacres against Muslim civilians, forcing thousands of Muslims to flee the country.

 Other sources report incidents of Muslims being cannibalized.
 On 10 April, MISCA troops escorted over 1,000 Muslims fleeing to Chad with a police source saying "not a single Muslim remains in Bossangoa."
 The Muslim population of Bangui dropped 99% from 138,000 to 900.
 In 2015, Samantha Power, the U.S. ambassador to the United Nations, said 417 of the country's 436 mosques had been destroyed, and Muslim women were so scared of going out in public they were giving birth in their homes instead of going to the hospital.

-Eric Danboy Bagale, head of former president François Bozizé's guard and head of the mostly Christian anti-Balaka militias, was arrested in Paris on 19 September 2020 for war crimes in relation to revenge killings.
+UN Secretary-General Ban Ki-moon warned of a de facto partition of the country into Muslim and Christian areas as a result of the sectarian fighting.
+Some Muslims of the country were also wary of the French presence in MISCA, with the French accused of not doing enough to stop attacks by Christian militias.
+One of the cited reasons for the difficulty in stopping attacks by Anti-balaka militias was the mob nature of these attacks.